-The Company used the net proceeds from the offering of the 2031 Notes, together with cash on hand, on April 2, 2021 to redeem in full all of the Company's outstanding 3.625% Senior Notes due 2022 in an aggregate principal amount of \$300 million, which had a stated maturity date of November 15, 2022, and to pay the premium and accrued interest in respect thereof.
+The Company used the net proceeds from the offering of the 2031 Notes, together with cash on hand, on April 2, 2021 to redeem in full all of the Company's outstanding 3.625% Senior Notes due in 2022 for an aggregate principal amount of \$300 million, which had a stated maturity date of November 15, 2022, and to pay the premium and accrued interest in respect thereof.
+The redemption of the 2022 Notes resulted in a \$16.8 million loss on extinguishment that was recognized in the second quarter of 2021.